amplitude/amplitude-docs/content/collections/data/en/amplitude-data-settings.md

 Then, click _Save_.

-The Permissions tab is only visible to admins and permission restrictions cannot be applied to admins themselves.
+Permission restrictions are available for Enterprise customers only and the Permissions tab is only visible to administrators.

 ### Copy to other projects